dabrain34/dabrain34.github.io/_posts/2020-05-18-cross-compiling-with-gst-build.md

 When the cross file ready, we can now configure gst-build in order to have a dedicated build for our platform.
 Here I'm disabling some unnecessary options of gst-build such as libav, vaapi or gtk_doc.

-Please ensure that you have the last meson version [necessary patch](https://github.com/mesonbuild/meson/pull/6461), otherwise gst-build will take glib from the system (pkg_config_libdir prerequisite).
-Notice that on this platform, we use gst-omx, so we also give some options specific to this platform, in particular the path to the OpenMAX headers from Xilinx.
+**⚠ Note: Make sure that you are running Meson 0.54.1 which has the necessary patch for complete support of cross-compilation, otherwise gst-build will take glib from the system (pkg_config_libdir prerequisite).**

+Notice that on this platform, we use gst-omx, so we also give some options specific to this platform, in particular the path to the OpenMAX headers from Xilinx.**

 ```
 $ /path/to/meson_0_54 build-cross-arm64 --cross-file=my-meson-cross-file.txt -D omx=enabled -D sharp=disabled -D gst-omx:header_path=/opt/allegro-vcu-omx-il/omx_header -D gst-omx:target=zynqultrascaleplus -D libav=disabled -D rtsp_server=disabled -D vaapi=disabled -D disable_gst_omx=false -Dugly=disabled -Dgtk_doc=disabled -Dglib:libmount=false